getkloudi/integration-wrapper-generator/out/jira/docs/DefaultApi.md

 let id = 56; // Number | The ID of the avatar.
 let owningObjectId = "owningObjectId_example"; // String | The ID of the entity item.
 let type = "type_example"; // String | The type of the entity.
-Valid values are project and issuetype. apiInstance.cloudidRestApi3UniversalAvatarTypeTypeOwnerOwningObjectIdAvatarIdDelete(cloudid, id, owningObjectId, type, (error, data, response) => {
+Valid values are project and issuetype. apiInstance.universalAvatarTypeTypeOwnerOwningObjectIdAvatarIdDelete(cloudid, id, owningObjectId, type, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {